versx/ChuckDeviceController/README.md

 - MariaDB 10.5

 ## How It Works
-There are 3 parts to it:
+There are 4 parts to it:
-- ChuckDeviceController which will control devices, parse incoming protos, and device management dashboard UI.
+- ChuckDeviceController which will control devices and includes the device management dashboard UI.
+- ChuckProtoParser parses any raw incoming proto data and relays to Redis.
 - DataConsumer will insert or upsert data from the redis queue containing parsed protos to consume with MySQL.
 - WebhookProcessor controls and filters webhooks and where to send newly updated events (Pokemon, Raids, etc).